jklein07/prediction-market-efficiency/README.md

 **The settlement-agreement counter.** Every cross-venue pair whose event resolves adds one observation to the mismatch-rate measurement: did the two venues actually settle the same way?
 Ten so far, ten agreements, which bounds the true rate only at 28%, nowhere near the one-to-five percent that would make the break-even arithmetic favorable.

-Roughly a hundred clean resolutions would bring the bound into that neighborhood; a thousand would settle it.
-At the rate these pairs resolve, that is a multi-year instrument, which is an argument for leaving it running rather than for abandoning it.
-It costs nothing: a scheduled job that compares two settlement records and appends a line.
+The thing I got wrong about this instrument is worth stating, because I only noticed it after publishing.
+Each verified pair yields exactly one observation, at its resolution, so the ceiling is the number of pairs I have verified rather than the time I let it run.
+With 36 live pairs the counter tops out at 46 observations ever, and because those pairs all resolve in 2027 and 2028 it produces none at all before then.
+It is not slow, it is stalled, and reaching the hundred resolutions that would make the bound useful requires verifying roughly ninety more pairs rather than waiting.
+The queue is now ordered by resolution date rather than match score, which is what built a 2028-heavy book in the first place.

 **The September calibration study.** The un-anchored categories (politics, elections, weather forecasting) are the ones the summer could not power a